mnzube/spenncms/README.md

 ## Spenn CMS

-This project shows a sample customer management system design for spenn Sign in to view the homepage and toggle the icons to view different pages
+This project shows a sample customer management system design for spenn.
+Sign in to view the homepage and toggle the icons to view different pages

 ## Available Scripts